2022 Miami Dolphins season

 The 2022 season was the Miami Dolphins' 53rd in the National Football League (NFL), their 57th overall, the first under new head coach Mike McDaniel, and seventh under general manager Chris Grier.
+It also set out with the acquisition of 3x All-Pro receiver Tyreek Hill, who joined Jaylen Waddle as Tua Tagovailoa's receiving duo after breaking contract talks with the Chiefs and being traded in March.

 The Dolphins made the playoffs for the first time since 2016, finishing with three straight winning seasons for the first time since the 2001–2003 seasons.
 With an 8–3 record by Week 12, the Dolphins had their best start since the 2001 season.
 However, despite starting the season 8–3, the Dolphins suffered a late-season collapse, losing five straight games.
-However, they won their final regular-season game over the New York Jets to earn another winning season, matching their 9–8 record from the previous year, and made it into the playoffs for the first time since 2016.
-The Dolphins attempted to get their first playoff win since 2000; however, despite a late rally, Miami fell to division rival Buffalo, 34–31.
+It was marred by a couple of concussions sustained by Tagovailoa that brought into question the teams' handling of concussion protocol and caused him to miss or leave six games.
+They ultimately won their final regular-season game over the New York Jets to secure another winning season, matching their 9–8 record from the previous year, and made it into the playoffs for the first time since 2016.
+The Dolphins attempted to get their first playoff win since 2000 with third-string quarterback Skylar Thompson replacing Tagovailoa.
+Despite a late rally, Miami fell to division rival Buffalo, 34–31.

-Some notable moments from the regular season include Miami’s first win over Buffalo and Detroit since the 2018 and 2006 seasons, respectively, their first away win over Baltimore since 1997, and their first loss at home to Minnesota since 1976.
+Some notable moments from the regular season include Miami's first win over Buffalo and Detroit since the 2018 and 2006 seasons, respectively, their first away win over Baltimore since 1997, and their first loss at home to Minnesota since 1976.
 They were also part of the “Butt Punt” which became a meme on social media.